 After the vision and goals of the partnership are established, participants need to determine exactly how they will achieve those aims.
-Goals are general statements of intent that set the direction and focus of a partnership.
-Without planning, however, those goals do not translate into action.
-If partners are clearly in agreement about they are working towards, but seem to have a hard time making progress, it may be because they have no action plan, or an inadequate one.
-In order to make the partnership effective, all participants need to develop and agree to a well-defined, but flexible plan, which will form basis of the partnership.
+By setting a goal and general strategies, the partners have set the general direction for the partnership.
+Without clear planning, however, those goals and strategies will not translate into action.
+If partners are clearly in agreement about what they are working towards, but seem to have a hard time making progress, it may be because they have no action plan, or an inadequate one.
+In order to make the partnership effective, all participants need to develop and agree to a well-defined, but flexible plan, which will form the basis of the partnership24.

 An action plan will define the concrete, do-able activities that will lead to the realization of the goals of the partnership.
 It will explain who is to undertake each action, how it will be carried out, what resources will be used to carry it out, where they will come from, and when the action should be finished.
-The plan should include within it how to evaluate the success of each action, and use that evaluation to improve the future success of the partnership.
-It should also include a plan for continuing or ending the partnership when the action plan has been completed.
-Without including these qualities, the plan may be effective for only a short time, or there may be resistance to completing the activities of the partnership.
+The plan should include within it how to evaluate the success of each action, and use that evaluation to improve the future success of the partnership25.
+It should also include a plan for continuing or ending the partnership when the action plan has been completed.26 Without including these qualities, the plan may be effective for only a short time.